 The phonetic sounds of the French language are studied.
 Included is selected vocabulary.
 This course is primarily for voice majors.
+NOT AT BHC, MVC, NLC selected vocabulary.
+This course is primarily for voice majors.

 MUSIC (MUS) 107 (1) GERMAN DICTION (2 LAB.)